Rankings and Recognitions

 - MSU ranked in the top 100 in the World University Rankings 2013–14 published by Times Higher Education.

-- MSU's residential college, study abroad, and service-learning programs are recognized as "outstanding programs" designed to foster student success in U.S. News & World Report's 2013 edition of America's Best Colleges.
+- MSU's study abroad and service-learning programs are recognized as "programs to look for" in U.S. News & World Report's 2015 edition of America's Best Colleges.

 - MSU ranks 14th among the nation's large universities for producing Peace Corps volunteers with 47 undergraduate alumni serving in 2013, according to 2014 Peace Corps rankings.
 Since the organization was founded in 1961, 2,322 MSU alumni have served in the Peace Corps, making MSU the No. 6 all-time producer of volunteers among large universities.